 We are privileged to be surrounded by top-level professionals in digital business.
 At Solita, Platform Engineers work together with top Designers, Scrum Masters, Project Managers, and Developers, to name a few.
 We prioritise continuous development, as evidenced by our AWS MSP, Microsoft Azure Expert MSP, and GCP Infrastructure specialisation.
 We have also been recognised with the AWS Migration Competency award, the first in the Nordic countries.

 Customers like Duodecim, Terveystalo and Säästöpankki trust us in Platform Engineering.
-If you need consultation or managed services around the topic of Platform Engineering, we are pleased to assist your organisation in your Cloud journey!
+If you need consultation or managed services around the topic of Platform Engineering, we are pleased to assist your organisation in your cloud journey!
+Read more about our Platform Engineering and cloud services

 In search of career opportunities in platform engineering?
 Take a look at our job openings across various locations!